 Image size: This can mean several things.
 It may refer to the physical size of the image on the page or screen, i.e. something like 8" x 10", or it may refer to how much space is needed on a disk to store the image, or it may refer to the dimensions of the image in pixels.
 "Image size" in that sense and resolution interact the way speed, time and distance-travelled interact.

-Color depth: Some images have only black, shades of grey, and white in them.
-They have a very low color depth, although even here you are speaking of color depth when you start talking about how many shades of grey are present.
+Color depth: Some images have only black, shades of gray, and white in them.
+They have a very low color depth, although even here you are speaking of color depth when you start talking about how many shades of gray are present.
 A fancier image may have some colors, but not a large number of different colors.
 If your image has more different colors, and shades/ tints of colors, then it has a greater "color depth".

 By now, you are probably wondering "Why is he talking about image properties?"